Hey Lover

 "Hey Lover" is a song by American rapper and actor LL Cool J, released as the first single from his sixth album, Mr. Smith (1995).
 The song features vocals from American R&B group Boyz II Men.
-It was released on October 31, 1995, for Def Jam Recordings and was produced by The Trackmasters and LL Cool J. The song samples Michael Jackson's "The Lady in My Life" from his 1982 hit album Thriller; thus Rod Temperton, the writer of that song, was given credit as a writer of this song.
+It was released on October 31, 1995, by Def Jam Recordings and was produced by The Trackmasters and LL Cool J. The song samples Michael Jackson's "The Lady in My Life" from his 1982 hit album Thriller; thus, Rod Temperton was given credit as a writer of this song.
 On the B-side is the "I Shot Ya" remix.

-"Hey Lover" would prove to be the most successful single from the album, making it to number three on both the US Billboard Hot 100 and Hot R&B Singles charts.
-It sold 900,000 copies in 1995 and was certified platinum by the Recording Industry Association of America in January 1996 for selling one million copies.
-It also reached number 17 on the UK Singles Chart, number six in Sweden, and number five in New Zealand.
+"Hey Lover" made it to number 3 on both the US Billboard Hot 100 and Hot R&B Singles charts.
+It sold 900,000 copies in 1995 and was certified Platinum by the Recording Industry Association of America in January 1996 for selling a million copies.
+It also reached number 17 on the UK Singles Chart, number 6 in Sweden, and number 5 in New Zealand.

 At the 1997 Grammy Awards, the song won a Grammy Award for Best Rap Solo Performance, becoming his second Grammy in that category after 1992's "Mama Said Knock You Out".